kakts/node/doc/api/http2.md

     exceed this limit will result in a `'frameError'` event being emitted and the stream being closed and destroyed.
   * `paddingStrategy` {number} Identifies the strategy used for determining the amount of padding to use for `HEADERS` and `DATA` frames. **Default:**
     `http2.constants.PADDING_STRATEGY_NONE`.
 Value may be one of:
     * `http2.constants.PADDING_STRATEGY_NONE` - Specifies that no padding is
       to be applied.
     * `http2.constants.PADDING_STRATEGY_MAX` - Specifies that the maximum
       amount of padding, as determined by the internal implementation, is to be applied.
-     * `http2.constants.PADDING_STRATEGY_CALLBACK` - Specifies that the user
-       provided `options.selectPadding()` callback is to be used to determine the amount of padding.
     * `http2.constants.PADDING_STRATEGY_ALIGNED` - Will *attempt* to apply
       enough padding to ensure that the total frame length, including the 9-byte header, is a multiple of 8.
 For each frame, however, there is a maximum allowed number of padding bytes that is determined by current flow control state and settings.
 If this maximum is less than the calculated amount needed to ensure alignment, the maximum will be used and the total frame length will *not* necessarily be aligned at 8 bytes.
   * `peerMaxConcurrentStreams` {number} Sets the maximum number of concurrent streams for the remote peer as if a `SETTINGS` frame had been received.
 Will be overridden if the remote peer sets its own value for `maxConcurrentStreams`. **Default:** `100`.
-  * `selectPadding` {Function} When `options.paddingStrategy` is equal to `http2.constants.PADDING_STRATEGY_CALLBACK`, provides the callback function used to determine the padding.
-See [Using `options.selectPadding()`][].
   * `settings` {HTTP/2 Settings Object} The initial settings to send to the remote peer upon connection.
   * ...: Any [`tls.createServer()`][] options can be provided.
 For
     servers, the identity options (`pfx` or `key`/`cert`) are usually required.
+  * `origins` {string[]} An array of origin strings to send within an `ORIGIN` frame immediately following creation of a new server `Http2Session`.
 * `onRequestHandler` {Function} See [Compatibility API][]
 * Returns: {Http2SecureServer}